-Molina explained that during the second quarter, medical costs amounted to 127 percent of premiums collected for exchange plans in Utah and Wisconsin — a clearly unsustainable amount (for reference, the ACA requires individual market insurers to spend at least 80 percent of premiums on medical costs and quality improvement; anything over 100 percent means that the insurer is spending more on claims than they’re collecting in premiums, and that’s before administrative costs have been paid).
+Molina explained that during the second quarter, medical costs amounted to 127% of premiums collected for exchange plans in Utah and Wisconsin — a clearly unsustainable amount (for reference, the ACA requires individual market insurers to spend at least 80% of premiums on medical costs and quality improvement; anything over 100% means that the insurer is spending more on claims than they’re collecting in premiums, and that’s before administrative costs have been paid).

 As a result of the unsustainable losses, Molina exited the exchanges in both Utah and Wisconsin at the end of 2017.
 But they rejoined both states’ exchanges for 2019.
 Their Utah rate filing for 2019 indicated that they had more than 69,000 enrollees in the state in 2017, although they did not have any in 2018.
-[Technically, Molina did not completely exit the individual market in Utah in 2018.
-They continued to offer one off-exchange gold plan, but it was not actively marketed and did not have any enrollees.]
-By 2019, after rejoining the exchange and offering plan in nine counties, Molina had 448 enrollees, so their market share is a very small fraction of Utah’s ACA-compliant individual market.
+(Technically, Molina did not completely exit the individual market in Utah in 2018.
+They continued to offer one off-exchange gold plan, but it was not actively marketed and did not have any enrollees.)
+By 2019, after rejoining the exchange and offering plans in nine counties, Molina had 448 enrollees, so their market share was a very small fraction of Utah’s ACA-compliant individual market.

 The following average rate changes were approved for 2019 individual market plans: